sleemanj/xinha/trac/Documentation/Plugins/HtmlTidy.md

 '''In Xinha this plugin is superceeded by SuperClean and is now deprecated.'''

-HtmlTidy is developed by [http://blog.hipikat.org/calendar Adam Wright].
+HtmlTidy is developed by [Adam Wright](http://blog.hipikat.org/calendar).
 Using a php backend it passes the contents of the editor through "tidy".